jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/jules_hydrology.nml.rst

       e.g. A value of 0 indicates that surface saturation can occur for any value of water storage.
 A value of 0.5 would indicate that no surface runoff is produced until the soil is 50% saturated.

+   .. nml:member:: l_inland

+      :type: logical
+      :default: F

+      Switch to enable inland basin flow water to feed into soil moisture.
+This is only applicable when the rivers are run within the UM or if the rivers are run standalone and coupled to another model via OASIS.

+      TRUE
+          Send inland basin flow water to soil moisture FALSE
+          Do not send inland basin flow water anywhere